Another week, another King of Madison Avenue. Only this one’s a bit

-Merrill Lynch, Nabisco, Kimberly- Clark, Shell.
-Listed here, the wins do
+Merrill Lynch, Nabisco, Kimberly- Clark, Quest, Shell.
+When listed, the

-look impressive, even if rivals mutter about Kimberly-Clark arriving at
+wins do look impressive, even if rivals mutter about Kimberly-Clark

-a measly 4 per cent commission.
-But Jones's early tenure was
+arriving at a measly 4 per cent commission.
+But Jones’s early tenure in

-unquestionably tainted by the losses of Sprint and Dell.
-Both are worth
+the job was unquestionably tainted by the losses of Sprint and Dell.

 The Sprint consumer account, worth dollars 150 million, left JWT’s San